Department of History

 HISTORY 40C.
 Modern America: Culture and Power.
 4 Units.

-Important themes in U.S. history in the twentieth and early twenty-first centuries.
+Important themes in U.S. history in the 20th and early 21st centuries.
 Topics include corporate capitalism, empire, immigration, race, gender, consumer society, World Wars, Progressiveness, New Deal, Great Society, civil rights, women's movements, Vietnam War, conservative politics, and economic stratification.

 Prerequisite: Satisfaction of the UC Entry Level Writing requirement.